 In its later years, the design took the form of a lounge and ottoman matchup.
 Instead of sparse austerity, it then began representing a warm, more inviting aesthetic – plywood bent and shaped, upholstered in leather.

-As it is, Charles was born in 1907.
+Charles was born in 1907.
 He married his college sweetheart and had a daughter before later meeting Ray (born Bernice Kaiser).
 Taking her as his wife in 1941, they then began working together and built their name in design.

 It was said that their furniture were pleasing and accessible, of which appealed to the younger professionals and not just the creative types.
 While Charles brought to life modern designs, it was Ray who gave them a touch of finesse.